Types of Financial Aid

 Federal Direct Loans require you be enrolled in at least 6 credits per semester.
 Subsidized loans are interest free while you are in school; unsubsidized loans accrue interest from the time of disbursement.
 The loans are issued in two disbursements and may be reduced for origination and guarantee fees.
 Repayment begins six months after dropping below half time status.

 To receive a Federal Direct Loan, you must do on-line entrance counseling and the Master Promissory Note (MPN).
-The following link wil asssit you studentloans.gov/myDirectLoan/index.action
+The following link will assist you: studentloans.gov/myDirectLoan/index.action

-You MUST also return the Loan Request Form with the amount requested to the Financial Aid Office before your loan can be processed.
-If you have any questions, please call the Financial Aid Office at (508) 362-2131 x4395.
+You must also return the Loan Request Form with the amount requested to the Financial Aid Office before your loan can be processed.